Alison Rumfitt

 Alison Rumfitt is an English author.
 She has published two horror novels: Tell Me I'm Worthless (2021) and Brainwyrms (2023).
 Her style of writing has been considered part of "The New Gross", called "unabashedly transgressive", and compared with Daphne du Maurier, Angela Carter, and M.R.
 James in its exploration of "Englishness" through horror.

 In addition to writing fiction, her poetry and short essays have been published in a variety of magazines, including datableed, The Final Girls, and Glass: A Journal of Poetry.

 Early life and education

-Rumfitt studied English literature at the University of Sussex.
+Rumfitt, a transgender woman, studied English literature at the University of Sussex.

 Career

 Rumfitt's debut novel Tell Me I'm Worthless was published in the US in January 2023 to positive reviews.